 Provide your contact details for follow-up

-Before concluding the photography cover letter, provide your email or phone number for the hiring manager to contact you if they need clarification or call you for an interview.
+Before concluding the cover letter, provide your email or phone number for the hiring manager to contact you if they need clarification or call you for an interview.

-Conclude the photography cover letter by signing against your name, which is part of the professional requirements of a formal letter.
+Conclude the cover letter by signing against your name, which is part of the professional requirements of a formal letter.

 Subject: Application for a Photographer Job Position- Your Name